 Top VPNs available out there, such as ExpressVPN and NordVPN (to name a couple), have military-grade encryption and advanced security features.
 That will protect you from multiple cyberthreats.

 Keeping your antivirus programs up-to-date is critical because new malware, viruses, and spyware appear almost daily.
 A quality antivirus will get updates often to help detect and bust malicious threats before they get to launch any harm.

 Always question what the hackers have on you

 When a hacker contacts you and claims that they hacked into your webcam (usually to claim they have evidence you’ve done something embarrassing or illegal), find out precisely what they claim to have on you.
 Establish whether the stories they are telling you are accurate.
 Is there a tale making sense?
 Keep in mind that these kinds of sextortion scammers target your emotions and usually haven’t really hacked your webcam.
-They are just hoping you’ll fall for their scam and you’ll pay up.
+They are just hoping you’ll fall for their scam, and you’ll pay up.

 Webcam hacking: Keep your eyes open

 Achieving maximum-possible computer security is like completing a puzzle.
 You need to make multiple pieces fit into the right place.
 But fortunately, most of that only requires a little legwork and perception.
 All in all, always be on the lookout.
-Observation is an essential key, especially when you’re trying to figure out whether someone is spying on you.
+Observation is an essential key, especially when trying to figure out whether someone is spying on you.

 Featured image: Pixabay